-This trip is available from the 24th of April until the 23rd of October. (for available departure dates click the CHECK AVAILABILITY button above).
+This trip is available from end-March until end-October. (for available departure dates click the Dates & Prices button above).

 - 7 overnights on board

-- Full board (breakfast, dinner and a self-made packed lunch)
+- Full board (breakfast, dinner (not included on Day 6) and a self-made packed lunch)

 - Sheets and towels